keisukeirie/Amazon_review_helpfulness_prediction/README.md

 -------------------------

 ## Findings:
-Random Forest model tends to have high accuracy in predicting note helpful reviews compare to highly helpful reviews.
+- Random Forest model tends to have high accuracy in predicting not helpful reviews compare to highly helpful reviews.
+- Even though overall accuracies of xgboost and random forest model are about the same, xgboost model predicted highly helpful reviews 4% more than random forest model with good amount of parameter optimization.
+- important features from XGBoost model tell us that:
+  1. rank_values are important.
+I am guessing that there are worse reviews for more popular items.
+  2. percent_GROUP_10 is one of my NMF results that grouped words from reviews with high rating.
+Meaning that it only contains words that represents positive sentiment of reviewers.
+  3. multiple tfidf terms were my top features.
+I am not sure how these words influence quality of reviews but it seems like there is some connections that people don't see.
+  4. I am not sure how price of product influenced prediction but there have to be some correlation between quality of reviews and price of items.
+My guess is that reviews of expensive items tend to get helpful votes more than less expensive items.

 **XGBoost model's top15 most important features:**
 percent_GROUP_5 : 1.06626739725%